 For that reason, many companies will require job applicants to possess a bachelor's degree in marketing or another relevant discipline.

 What's more inspiring than helping someone reach their fitness goals?
 As a fitness trainer, you'll provide custom workouts, motivation, and instruction for individuals or groups across a range of exercises.
-You might conduct a class or one-on-one lessons in facilities such as a gym, health club, or yoga studio.
+You might conduct a class or one-on-one lessons in a gym, health club, or yoga studio.
 If leading in a group setting sounds too daunting, you won't need to worry, as there is always a demand for personal fitness trainers.

 This active environment might bring added stressors, but it might also push you out of your comfort zone in a good way.
 The education and training required typically vary by type of specialty, but many employers usually prefer to hire individuals with certification or relevant schooling.